c-madoc/TheOutletFre/README.md

-# TheOutlet's Plugins
+# TheOutlet's Free Plugins

-External plugins to use in the OpenOSRS client.
+External automation scripts to use in the OpenOSRS client.
 -
-These utility functions have been imported from Illumine's, and are based off his `i-utils`.
-These plugins do not meet Jagex's plugin standards and should be use with caution.

-Potential Additions:
+A collection of free-to-use plugins created by the team at TheOutlet.

+**Developers:**
+- Cetti#0001

+CAUTION
 -
-- Replace with MeteorLite API... maybe.
+Use these plugins at your own risk!
+TheOutlet is not responsible for any consequences that may arise while using these plugins.

+If you'd like to purchase premium plugins, you can join the discord at: https://discord.link/theoutlet